 To use these tools, download the provided archive and verify its integrity

 against its PGP signature.
-This archive
+This

-process on GNU/Linux and on Windows through MinGW.
+build process on GNU/Linux and on Windows through MinGW.
 Extract it and run

 build the programs.
 Note that even though this archive targets GNU-compliant